 There are other fees you’ll run into though.
 The actual amount you pay will primarily depend on:

 - Your account type (Individual vs Professional)

 - How long it takes to sell (if using FBA)

-This post will cover every fee Amazon charges, when Amazon charges you the fees, how to calculate the fees in advance, what you can do to limit your fees, and more.
+This post will cover every Amazon seller fee, when Amazon charges you the fees, and how to calculate the fees in advance.

 Can I sell on Amazon for free?

-No, but you can set up your account so that you are only charged once an item sells.
+There is no way to sell on Amazon for free, but you can set up your account so that you are only charged after an item sells.

 The type of account you’ll need for this is called an “Individual Seller Account”.

 With that in mind, let’s talk about the first type of Amazon fees: account fees.

 There are two types of Amazon Seller Accounts: